Why is there a Congestion Charge in London?

 What is the T-Charge?

 The T-Charge (or Toxicity Charge) was first introduced by TFL in October 2017.
 It means that older vehicles have to pay £10 on top of the Congestion Charge as they’re not compliant with the Euro 4 standards.

 However, in April 2019, this extra charge will be replaced with the Ultra-Low Emission Zone charge.
-This will apply to all vehicles that aren’t compliant with Euro 5 standards.
-In 2021, this new zone will go as far as the North and South Circular roads.

 The key difference between the two categories of emissions charges within the London Congestion Charge zone is that if your vehicle meets the ULEZ requirements, it will also meet the LEZ requirements too.

 If your vehicle meets the LEZ emissions standards then it might not meet the ULEZ requirements so you will be better off to use the ULEZ checker to make sure that your vehicle meets the ULEZ standards.